This is a preview of the content in our French Food Decoder app. Get the app to:

 Here are some words you might need when buying a bottle or ordering wine in a French restaurant.

 appellation: short for AOC or Appellation d’Origine Contrôlée (‘label of inspected origin’), the inspector being the French Ministry of Agriculture.
-Others the EU’s Appellation d’Origine Protégée (AOP).
-Some appellations are vast and some are small; Bordeaux for instance has 60 different ones.
-Some wines are AOPs, too.
+You may also see AOP, the EU’s Appellation d’Origine Protégée .
+Some wine appellations are vast and some are small; Bordeaux for instance has 60 different ones.
 For more see AOPs and some others

 French wine regions